Five baggage tips for winter holidays

 ”During the holiday season our customers also carry many kinds of Christmas delicacies, and it might come as a surprise that some of them, like the traditional Finnish rutabaga casserole, are defined as liquids.
 It means they can’t be placed in the carry-ons.
 On the other hand, perishable food should not be packed in the checked baggage.”

-If you are planning to go skiing on your holiday and are packing ski wax with you, pay special attention, as carrying them is limited.
+If you are planning to go skiing on your holiday and are packing ski wax with you, pay special attention, as carrying it is limited.

 On the Finavia website, you can check which items you can carry and how they should be packed.
 Try the tool here.